alfitz/storybook/addons/knobs/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/storybooks/storybook)](https://bettercodehub.com/results/storybooks/storybook) [![codecov](https://codecov.io/gh/storybooks/storybook/branch/master/graph/badge.svg)](https://codecov.io/gh/storybooks/storybook)
 [![Storybook Slack](https://storybooks-slackin.herokuapp.com/badge.svg)](https://storybooks-slackin.herokuapp.com/)

-Storybook Addon Knobs expose React props as widgets to the user.
+Storybook Addon Knobs expose React props as widgets available to the user in an interactive panel displayed alongside a story.
 By interacting with the knobs, the user can dynamically change the props received by the component.

 Inside of [Storybook](https://storybook.js.org), knobs can be used as dynamic variables or supplied inline as component props.
-Knobs are displayed in an interactive panel alongside the story.
+When a knob is modified, a rerender is triggered on the story, allowing the new values of the props to be passed into the component.

 This addon works with Storybook for:
 [React](https://github.com/storybooks/storybook/tree/master/app/react).